pivotal/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 # Enabling policy enforcement with Scan 2.0 in a supply chain

 Policy enforcement is not inbuilt in Scan 2.0.
-It can be achieved by the following example of a `ClusterImageTemplate` that stamps out a Tekton `TaskRun` that evaluates the vulnerabilities and enforces the policy set.
+It can be achieved by the creating a `ClusterImageTemplate` that stamps out a Tekton `TaskRun` that evaluates the vulnerabilities and enforces the policy set.
+A sample of the task run along with a the cluster image template is provided here

 ## Set up required for the Task Run to succeed

-The task run queries the Metadata data to get the list of vulnerabilities for the image.
+The task run queries the metadata store to get the list of vulnerabilities for the image.

-To authenticate with the MDS api an accessToken and cert is needed.
+To authenticate with the MDS API an accessToken and cert is needed.

-- Build a an image that contains `curl` and `jq`.
+- Build an image that contains `curl` and `jq`.
 This image will be used by the task run

 - Get the access token from MDS: